 Here at Localazy, we make automation easy to implement with our features.
 Developers, managers, and translators alike can benefit from automation to speed up their work processes while they focus on tasks that deserve their attention.
 Today, we’re talking about automation and productivity from the lens of localization.
 But first, let’s focus on the localization part.

-🔮 The Growing Need for l10n In 2024 🔗
+🔮 The growing need for l10n in 2025 🔗

 When you consider expanding to new markets, you should know that you’re about to approach people who share different cultures, backgrounds, and languages.
 Most importantly, you’re communicating with people who share different perspectives about what you consider the best products, best branding elements, and best marketing practices.

-With localization, you take into account every aspect of expanding into a new market, from cultural distinctions to customer habits, and natives’ buying psychology.
+With localization, you take into account every aspect of expanding into a new market, from cultural distinctions to customer habits and natives’ buying psychology.
 It means you’ll adapt everything, from your website and/or mobile app to software and multimedia content, so it resonates with local audiences.

 When you prioritize localization, you're on your way to crossing all language barriers and connecting with customers on a deeper level, nurturing these relationships and turning them into loyal customers. 🤝